Commonly Asked Questions

 Therapy is intended to be a safe space where a trained mental health professional can work with you to help understand what causes you the most distress and come up with a plan to provide relief, happiness, and a renewed sense of self.
 Much like going to your medical doctor when you have a physical ailment, going to therapy can provide a similar, emotional relief.
-Therapy will provide you with tools you need to become who you hope to become, to teach you to be self-reliant on your own talents, skills, and leverage the relationships of the people that matter most to you.
+Therapy will provide you with tools and insight you need to become who you want to be, to teach you to be self-reliant on your own talents, skills, and leverage the relationships of the people that matter most to you.

 We all have our own abilities and strengths that we utilize when we are going through difficult times.
 We may have gained these amazing traits from our upbringing or by learning from previous life experiences.

 But there are also times when we feel overwhelmed with sadness, anger, despair, trauma, and grief.
 In those moments of dispair, we have to be honest with ourselves and make a choice to make a change.
 Change only comes from self-recognition that help from a trained mental health professional is the best course of action.
 You deserve to feel your version of joy, happiness, and relief.

 People go to therapy for several reasons but the most common motivation to attend is that they know they need extra help to get through what is causing them distress.
 There may be times where they don't know what's ailing them, they just know that they aren't happy, and that's more than enough to find support.
 If you know, deep down inside, that what you're feeling, thinking, or your actions are not what you want for yourself or your loves ones, then that's the best sign that therapy may be a good fit for you.